-Cleavers has cooling properties, reducing fevers and resolving eruptive infections such as measles and chicken pox.
 Cleavers cools heat and inflammation in the body, seen in conditions such as cystitis, arthritis, inflammatory skin problems and digestive problems.
 Its bitter properties stimulate liver function and enhance digestion and absorption.
 A cooling drink made of cleavers was traditionally given every spring to "clear the blood".

 I thought about picking some to put on the sunburn I got out bike riding in Wisconsin this past weekend, where I took this picture.
 But I decided to gather it at home instead.

 Tincture of Cleavers2 cups 100 proof vodka or Everclear4 to 5 feet of Cleaver plant material

 UPDATE: For details on making a tincture, see my post from March 2017